About UsEntegra Bank Corporate Center

 Entegra Bank’s roots go back to 1922.
 Formerly Macon Bank, the institution has a 96 year tradition as a reliable, independent community banking resource to the families and businesses in our communities.
 Unlike many other banks, Entegra Bank’s management, staff and directors are members of the communities we serve.
 The people working on your account are very likely to be your neighbors and friends.
 Our banking decisions consider not only the bank’s interests, but also the interests of our customers and our communities.

 Our bank began in 1922 with one small building in Macon County, North Carolina.
-Today we operate 18 full-service branches and three Loan Production offices in Brevard, Cashiers, Columbus, Hendersonville, Highlands, Franklin, Saluda, Sylva, Murphy and Waynesville in Southwestern North Carolina and Anderson, Chesnee and Greenville in Upstate South Carolina and Jasper, Duluth and Gainesville in North Georgia.
+Today we operate 18 full-service branches and two Loan Production offices in Brevard, Cashiers, Columbus, Hendersonville, Highlands, Franklin, Saluda, Sylva, Murphy and Waynesville in Southwestern North Carolina and Anderson, Chesnee and Greenville in Upstate South Carolina and Jasper and Gainesville in North Georgia.

 The Bank’s corporate headquarters overlooks the Franklin area from a site on a ridge to the east of US Highway 441.
 The 36,000 square foot building houses the corporate offices, loan processing and a training facility.